 IFRA’s application for Iffley Fields to be a No Cold Calling Zone was refused as the Council and Trading Standards had not received many complaints from Iffley Fields.
 Before introducing the zone, they would have looked at the scale of the problem and canvassed residents’ views.

 If you have any concerns about a caller, report them to Citizens Advice on 0808 223 1133 or in an emergency the Police on 999.

 If you would like a sticker saying you do not buy at the door, please email email@example.com.

 Many residents have reported breathing difficulties as a result of wood burning stoves and domestic fires in our streets.
 Recent research has shown the damage to health of pollutants, such as particulate matter.
 In the UK, the single biggest source of this type of air pollution is domestic coal and wood-burning.

 Iffley Fields is in a Smoke Control Area.
 This means that only authorised fuel can be used, except in some wood burning stoves which meet Government standards and are exempt.
 Contravention can lead to a maximum fine of £1000.

 There are ways of using wood burning stoves more safely.
 Such as ensuring ventilation, regular servicing and making sure wood has less than 20% moisture.
 You can buy moisture monitors for less than £20.
 DEFRA has produced a practical guide on the use of open fires and wood burning stoves, see here.

-The IFRA air quaity subgroup is monitoring Particulate levels and will report on what we find.
 If you would like to check your indoor PM levels, we may be able to lend a monitor (email firstname.lastname@example.org).
-Any residents wanting to join the group are most welcome!

 The Iffley Pickers